PhenomicAI/bascvi/ml_benchmarking/README.md

 pip install -r requirements.txt
 ```

-## Running the Embedding Model
+## Training BAscVI

-You can run a single
+Please refer to the template config files under `ml_benchmarking/config/templates` which can be run using `python scripts/run_config.py -c PATH_TO_CONFIG`.

 ## Trainers